Fall 2023 Recruitment Registration

 most important and inspirational nights of recruitment.
 The active members share their

 personal stories and share what their sorority means to them.

 Recommended PNM attire is semi-formal (wedding guest attire).

-Bid Day marks the end of formal recruitment.
-This is when PNMs become new members
+Bid Day marks the end of recruitment.
+This is when PNMs become new members of a sorority.

-of a sorority.
-It is the best day Recruitment!
-PNMs will receive their bids, participate
+It is the best day as new members and chapters celebrate together!
+PNMs will receive

 Recommended PNM attire is shorts or jeans and a t-shirt or tank top.
 T-shirts will